mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 ---
-title: Configure an In-App message
+title: Create an In-App message
 description: Learn how to create an In-App message in Journey Optimizer
 feature: Overview
 topic: Content Management